matildao/drink-demo-application/README.md

 # React Drink/Cocktail Demo Application

 This is a demo application for displaying cocktails and drinks.
 The application uses the CocktailDB API with the test key for development.
+It is built as a demo application for showcasing different techniques using React, Redux and a manual webpack config from built from scratch.

+The application is tested and should work in **Google Chrome** & **Safari**.

 &nbsp;